 - 5 miles/18 minutes to Venice Beach straight down Venice Blvd

 - 7 miles/13 minutes to Santa Monica

 - 5.5 miles/15 minutes to Los Angeles International Airport (LAX)

-If you book in advance or are willing to spend a little more money consider renting an Airbnb in Santa Monica or Venice.
-Staying in an apartment vs a hotel gives you the option to cook a meal and save money on eating out in L.A.
-Most apartments have free parking vs hotels that charge $20+ a day for parking.
+If you book in advance or are willing to spend a little more money, consider renting a Vrbo in Santa Monica or Venice.
+Staying in an apartment vs. a hotel gives you the option to cook a meal and save money on eating out in L.A.
+Most apartments have free parking vs. hotels that charge $20+ a day for parking.

 Renting A Car in L.A.

 Renting a car in L.A. can sometimes be cheaper than a one-way taxi from LAX airport to your L.A. hotel.
-We rented a car on Priceline.com, and by naming our own price, we got a compact car for $30 with all taxes and fees.
-Having a car gives you the freedom to go those hidden gems not easily accessible by public transportation.
+We rented a car on DiscoverCars.com.
+We got a compact car for $30 with all taxes and fees.
+Having a car gives you the freedom to go to those hidden gems not easily accessible by public transportation.

 Traffic in L.A.